bcorporaal/the-manual/hosting-guidelines.md

 All the RSVP's are handled through the meetup.com page.
 We can provide an up to date list of attendees before the event.
 E-mail addresses of the attendees are not available for the host.

+## Logo materials
+In the [identity directory](../identity) you can find the UX Cocktail Hour logo in various formats.
+You can use this on signage, blog posts or whatever you can come up with.

 ## To-do list
 Below are some things that have proven useful to put on your to-do list.